 Why is it important?

 Dance is a form of pleasure, stress relief, exercise and leisure.
-It provides creative ways to communicate and express what may be difficult to put in words.
+Providing creative ways to communicate and express what may be difficult to put in words.

 It is a vehicle that can be used to integrate other areas of the curriculum and while encouraging students to have fun learning is not just for fun.
-It is imaginative and informative and encourages students to be persistent, creative, resilient, and empathetic.
+Imaginative and informative, dance encourages students to be persistent, creative, resilient, and empathetic.

 Dancing is about being in the moment.
 It’s about listening to the scope of sensations and allowing that listening to become the fuel of all feelings, forms, and content.
 Extract from Ohad Naharin, Israel Choreographer, artistic director of Batsheva Dancane Compy, creator of the GAGA movement language (2018).